miho/VRL-Documentation/vrl-studio/creating-your-first-project.md

 ## Things To Try ##

 VRL-Studio contains some small code templates.
-To compile them, right-click on the canvas to open the canvas menu (popup menu) and choose one of the code code template under `Code Templates->`.
+To compile them, right-click on the canvas to open the canvas menu (popup menu) and choose one of the code templates under `Code Templates->`.
 Compile the code as shown before.

 ## Further Reading ##